snasyde/space-invaders/README.md

 # How to control the spaceship

-LEFT: Go left
+LEFT: Moves left

-RIGHT: Go right
+RIGHT: Moves right

 SPACE: Shoots a bullet

-UP: Pause the game
+UP: Pauses the game